jnxyatmjx/LeetCode/SystemDesign.md

 ####Kafka

 Kafka was created at LinkedIn around 2010 to track various events, such as page views, messages from the messaging system, and logs from various services.
-Kafka divides its messages into categories called **Topics**.
-In simple terms, a **topic** is like a table in a database, and the messages are the rows in that table.As topics can get quite big, they are split into **partitions** of a smaller size for better performance and scalability.Kafka guarantees that **all messages inside a partition are stored in the sequence they came in**.
-Ordering of messages is maintained at the partition level, not across the topic.By using **consumer groups**, consumers can be parallelized so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
+A Kafka server is also called a **broker**.
+Brokers are responsible for reliably storing data provided by the producers and making it available to the consumers.Kafka divides its messages into categories called **Topics**.
+In simple terms, a **topic** is like a table in a database, and the messages are the rows in that table.As topics can get quite big, they are split into **partitions** of a smaller size for better performance and scalability.Kafka guarantees that **all messages inside a partition are stored in the sequence they came in**. **Ordering** of messages is maintained **at the partition level**, not across the topic.By using **consumer groups**, consumers can be parallelized so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.

+A **leader** **is the node responsible for *all* reads and writes** for the given partition.
+Every partition has one Kafka broker acting as a leader.To handle single point of failure, Kafka can replicate partitions and distribute them across multiple broker servers called **followers**.

+**To handle split-brain** (where we have **multiple active controller brokers**), Kafka uses ‘epoch number,’ which is simply a monotonically increasing number to indicate a server’s generation.This way, brokers can easily differentiate the real Controller by simply **trusting the Controller with the highest number**.
+This epoch number is stored in ZooKeeper.

 Why is Kafka fast?
 <img src="D:\EastMoney\LeetCode\pictures\kafaka-zerocopy.jpg" style="zoom: 63%;" />